 Eleanor Barkhorn: But mothers and daughters do say these things out loud.
 A mother will tell a daughter that she should do her hair differently.

-Deborah Tannen: Mothers and daughters — daughters to mothers and mothers to daughters — often feel like they not only have a right but an obligation to say it.
+Deborah Tannen: Mothers and daughters — daughters to mothers and mothers to daughters — often feel like they have not only a right but an obligation to say it.
 Because you want things to go as well as possible for her.

 So part of it is I think the inevitable result of that situation.
-It's this tremendous irony from the perspective of the mother: here's the person who you most want to help make sure everything goes well, but she may be the one who least wants to hear your advice because — from the point of view of the daughter — here's the person you most want to think you're perfect.
+It's this tremendous irony from the perspective of the mother: Here's the person who you most want to help make sure everything goes well, but she may be the one who least wants to hear your advice because — from the point of view of the daughter — here's the person you most want to think you're perfect.
 Because her opinion matters so much.
 So if she thinks you're doing things wrong then you must be fatally flawed.
 And underneath we all worry that we're fatally flawed.
 So that's one layer of it.

-And another layer is that mothers and daughters often look at each other with a layer of scrutiny that we otherwise turn only on ourselves.
+Another layer is that mothers and daughters often look at each other with a layer of scrutiny that we otherwise turn only on ourselves.
 Because we feel we represent each other to the world.
 And in a way we do.
 Women are judged by how their kids turn out, and for girls that's appearance.

 Eleanor Barkhorn: In addition to the Big Three, you add a fourth source of tension in mother-daughter relationships: how daughters raise their own kids.